Intellectual property

 Chinese patent registration

-Like with trademark registration, we recommend starting with the trade organisation in your local countr
+Like with trademark registration, we recommend starting with the trade organisation in your local country.

 Chinese software registration

-You can register software in China which protects it from cloning.
-This is achieved by giving your first and last 10 to 30 pages of your program coding to the registration authority.
-You do not give a full copy of your system coding.
+You can register software in China to protect it from cloning.
+To do so, give the registration authority your first and last 10 to 30 pages of program coding.
+You do not provide a full copy of your system coding.

 Chinese copyright

-We do recommend a Chinese registered trademark on all your copyright material.
-It will should clear ownership.
+We recommend a Chinese-registered trademark on all your copyrighted material.
+It should create clear ownership.

-Do not do this if you have not registered trademark in China.
-You will just make it easier to copy material.
-A local or international company or person can register your trademark in China which could help protect them with copyright enforcement;
+Do not do this if you have no registered trademark in China.
+You will make it easier to copy material.
+A local or international company or person can register your trademark in China, which could help protect them with copyright enforcement;

-We recommend take advice / joining professional trading organisations from an appropriate industry i.e. music, books, film, etc.
+We recommend seeking advice or joining professional trading organisations in an appropriate industry, such as music, books, film, etc.